bjthompson17/Python-Testing-Tools/README.md

     ]
 }
 ```
-There is one more catch to `expect_out` and `expect_err`, since you can't have multi-line strings in JSON, I've included to capablitity for it to concatenate lists of strings with '\n' characters.
+There is one more catch to `expect_out` and `expect_err`, since you can't have multi-line strings in JSON, I've included to capablitity for it to concatenate lists of strings.
 To include multiple lines of output for `expect_out`, do one of the following:

 ```json
 {